 Enter the full name of your LLC.
 Make sure it matches exactly what you entered on page 1.

-– If you are doing a $50 expedited filing, check off the 2nd box and enter “$225” on the “total filing fee enclosed” line.
+If you are doing a 24-hour expedited filing for $50 extra, check off the 2nd box and enter “$225” on the “total filing fee enclosed” line.

-– If you are doing a $100 expedited filing, check off the 3rd box and enter “$275” on the “total filing fee enclosed” line.
+If you are doing a 1-hour expedited filing for $100 extra, check off the 3rd box and enter “$275” on the “total filing fee enclosed” line.

 Enter your name, phone number, and email address.
 The Maine Secretary of State will use this information to contact you if they have any questions about your LLC.